zenna/PlanB.jjl/README.md

 [![codecov.io](http://codecov.io/github/zenna/PlanB.jl/coverage.svg?branch=master)](http://codecov.io/github/zenna/PlanB.jl?branch=master)

-PlanB is a simple, but powerful tool for managing ones goals.
+PlanB.jl is a simple, but powerful tool for managing ones goals and todos, build in Julia.

 The objective is to have a todo list which is as simple to maintain as a simple text file